-Level 1: If you just want a finished look and don’t care about any insulation, this will be the cheapest and easiest method.
-You can add some 1″x 3″ (or even 1″ x 2″) studs attached directly to the concrete block and mount the drywall directly to them.
+Level 1: This will be the cheapest and easiest method if you want a finished look and don’t care about insulating your garage.
+You can add some 1″x 3″ (or even 1″ x 2″) studs attached directly to the cinder block and mount the drywall directly to them.
 Because there’s no insulation in between, you’ll need to waterproof your garage walls before you start.

 Level 2: Form and substance.
-If you want more than the basics, you’ll want to have some insulation underneath the drywall.
-Not only will this make your garage more comfortable year-round, it’ll help you save some money on your energy bill each month.
-This is the method that I ended up going with so you’ll get all the details below.
+If you want more than the basics, you’ll want some insulation underneath the drywall.
+This will make your garage more comfortable year-round and help you save money on your monthly energy bill.
+This is the method that I ended up going with, so you’ll get all the details below.

 This definitely saved money overall.
-I could opt for a thinner drywall and less insulation and I didn’t have to call an electrician to add a bunch of outlets.
-I still plan on insulating my garage door, but that’s further down the road.
-I want to see how much cooler my garage is with the drywall and wall insulation make first.
+I was able to go with thinner drywall and less insulation.
+I also didn’t have to call an electrician to add a bunch of outlets.

-If you’re doing something more substantial than attaching thin studs to the concrete block directly, you’ll need a solid base to the foundation.
-The frame we’re going to build isn’t going to be load-bearing, but we’re still going to make sure it’s solid enough to support anything you want to hang on it.
+The garage wall frame that we’re going to build isn’t going to be load-bearing.
+However, I still want to make sure it’s solid enough to support anything you want to hang on it.